Roboy/SDFusion/README.md

 * called `EXPORT_joint_name`

 *When creating a joint in Fusion 360, make sure you select the child first and then the parent.*
-Currently, fixed, prismatic, revolute, and ball joint types are supported.
+Currently, fixed, prismatic, revolute joint types are supported.
+A ball-and-socket joint can be emulated as a gimbal joint - a series of three 1-DoF revolute joints nested in each other.

 Tendons
 -------